mbruel/miniEMF/README.md

 # miniEMF

-The mini EMF framework is a C++ transposition of an Ecore Model.
+The mini EMF framework is a C++ transposition of an Ecore Model.<br />
-Instead of using the standard Class attributes we’re using a Property management system.
+Instead of using the standard Class attributes we’re using a Property management system.<br />
-The idea doing this is to automatically update the e-opposites.
+The idea doing this is to automatically update the e-opposites.<br />
-It's implementing the observer pattern.
+It's implementing the observer pattern.<br />

 Here are the main advantages of using this framework:
 - Updating a link property of MObject automatically updates the opposite MObjects if the property has a reverse property (e-opposite).